jankeesvw/LogMeister/README.markdown

 * Yalog
 * Server (to be open sourced)

-# Usage
+## Usage

-## Adding loggers
+### Adding loggers

-First you need to add one, or multiple Connectors to LogMeister.
+First you need to add one or multiple connectors to LogMeister.

 Below you can see how to add all loggers (not recommended).